 - Comparisons between credit unions and traditional banks

-Our goal is to help you approach your local credit union with better questions, clearer expectations, and a stronger understanding of your financial options.
+Our goal is to help readers approach credit unions with clearer expectations, stronger financial knowledge, and a better understanding of the services available to members.